Skip to content

 Exposed Entities

 The entities exposed by a service are most frequently projections on entities from underlying data models.
-Standard view definitions, using as SELECT from or as projection on, can be used for exposing entities.
+Standard view definitions, using as select from

 service CatalogService {